-In summary, a polynya is going to open if the 15-day sum or 15-day standard deviation of its geographical median or maximum over the polynya-prone region is lower than the 15-day sum or standard deviation produced using the climatology 205 at the same date.
-See also Fig. 6 for a summary in flowchart form.
-Such low variability could be atmospheric driven, the result of a blocking-event.
-Studying the large scale atmosphere dynamics is beyond the scope of this paper, and a brief comparison of the 2-m air temperature over the polynya-prone region in the 15 days leading to each event (supp.
-Fig. B2) shows a lot of variability in the atmosphere.
-That is, pronounced changes in temperature for each event (e.g. up to 25° increase in 2 days for the first event), and no consistency among the events in magnitude and sign of the variations.
-The blocking explanation seems 210 unlikely and would anyway be in opposition to the latest research on the atmospheric drivers of the Weddell polynya (see e.g. Francis et al., 2019, and references therein).
-It is thus more likely that the low-variability in infrared brightness temperature is the result of latent heat exchanges in the ocean-ice-atmosphere system as sea ice melts and refreezes.
+form.
+Such low variability could be atmospherically driven, such as the result of a blocking event.
+Studying the largescale atmosphere dynamics is beyond the scope of this paper, and a brief comparison of the 2 m air temperature over the polynya-prone region in the 15 d leading to each event (Fig. B2) shows a lot of variability in the atmosphere.
+That is, it shows pronounced changes in temperature for each event (e.g. up to 25° increase in 2 d for the first event) and no consistency among the events in magnitude and sign of the variations.
+The blocking explanation seems unlikely and would anyway be in opposition to the latest research on the atmospheric drivers of the Weddell Polynya (see, e.g. Francis et al., 2019, and references therein).
+It is thus more likely that the low variability in infrared brightness temperature is the result of latent heat exchanges in the ocean-ice-atmosphere system as sea ice melts and refreezes.